-However, the human resources needs of nonprofit organizations are often subject to additional pressures.
-Nonprofits simply have more unique demands when it comes to HR strategy and management.
-HR professionals at nonprofits must adhere to and balance a number of different factors to make the best decisions for their organizations:
+However, having an optimized human resources approach is often easier said than done.
+Nonprofits simply have more unique needs than for-profit organizations when it comes to HR strategy and management.
+This means that HR professionals at nonprofits must adhere to and balance a number of different factors to make the best decisions for their organizations, such as:

-- State and federal employment laws — Nonprofits aren’t exempt!
+- State and federal employment laws (no, nonprofits aren’t exempt!)

-- Nonprofit-specific tax, accounting, executive compensation, and employee classification needs
+- Nonprofit-specific tax, accounting, executive compensation, and employee classification regulations

 - Tight or unpredictable budgets